jaymeliao/HabitTracker/README.md

 Usage notes
 1.Load Button -> load the table after typing existed Habit.
-To new a Habit, press load habit to clear table after looking at another habit, clicking save button 2.Save Button -> save the data or save the new-created habbits.
+To new a Habit, press load habit to clear table after looking at another habit, clicking save button 2.Save Button -> save the data or save the new-created habits.

-   To check if the habbit (file) is existed or not ,enter a Habit name in Habit Name text area and click load -> load the table data in if yes, if no gives you a blank table which calls makeBlankTable(), create this file until you click the save button (reference to note #1)
+   To check if the habit (file) is existed or not ,enter a Habit name in Habit Name text area and click load -> load the table data in if yes, if no gives you a blank table which calls makeBlankTable(), create this file until you click the save button (reference to note #1)